AniaMakes/resources-and-notes/ffconf2018-writeup.md

 # FFConf - Brighton - 9 Nov 2018

 Hello!
 This is my write-up of the FFConf2018.
 As with any conference, the videos will eventually be available on-line to listen in detail.
 The points made here are collated from my notes and my tweets from the day.
+As with any conference, there are subjects that I made more notes on that the others, but that's not to say that note-worthy talks were better.
+It just means that there were specific issues I'm more likely to take notes on, and some talks had demos - and it's kinda hard to make notes on those!

+The conference was fabulous: the talks were well curated; the crowd was friendly and I felt like I really belonged; the crowd felt like a giant family rather than just a bunch of bodies attending a conference; it had newcomers to tech, and those who have been around for years; I met people who knew and met people who I'd like to meet again; the after party had board games to help with socialising...
+Let's just say I already have tickets for next year's edition.
+It's that good.
+Totally worth the last minute arrangemnts (bought Friday ticket on Wednesday).
+Worth it if you're a 2-3 hour flight away.
+And just-about worth it to fly in from another continent, in my opinion.

 ---
 ## "Mentoring: being the help you wish you'd had" [Jo Franchetti](https://twitter.com/ThisIsJoFrank)